Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 When you launch a Redshift cluster, you choose a number of nodes and their instance type.
 Then you pay an hourly compute fee based on the instance type and number of nodes.

 The price dimension relevant to Reserved pricing is Instance Type.
 Unlike other services, such as EC2, RDS or EMR, there are not a lot of instance types available in Redshift.
-There are only two instance families: Dense Compute (dc) and Dense Storage (ds).
-For each family, there are only 3 instance sizes: large, xlarge and 8xlarge.
+There are only three instance families: Dense Compute (dc), Dense Storage (ds) and RA3.
+Dense Storage is considered previous generation and the only instance family that supports reserved nodes is RA3.

-As you can see below, monthly On Demand cost for a single ds2.8xlarge instance can range between approximately $4,900 to $7,800 per month, depending on the AWS region.
+As you can see below, monthly On Demand cost for a single ra3.4xlarge instance can range between approximately $2,350 and $3,800 per month, depending on the AWS region.
 That’s why Redshift Reserved can easily result in savings worth several thousands of dollars in your AWS bill.

 In the graph below, you can select the AWS region relevant to you.